readyapi/cligenius/docs/tutorial/parameter-types/file.md

 ## `FileTextWrite`

-For writing text, you can use `types.FileTextWrite`:
+For writing text, you can use `cligenius.FileTextWrite`:

 === "Python 3.7+"